Which city is cheaper, Geneva or Bucharest?

 Both Geneva and Bucharest during the autumn are popular places to visit.
 The city's sights and attractions and the shopping scene are the main draw to Bucharest this time of year.
 Furthermore, many travelers come to Geneva for the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 Bucharest is around the same temperature as Geneva in the autumn.
-The temperature in Bucharest is usually 13°C (55°F) in October, and Geneva stays around 14°C (56°F).
+The daily temperature in Bucharest averages around 13°C (55°F) in October, and Geneva fluctuates around 14°C (56°F).

 In the autumn, Bucharest often gets more sunshine than Geneva.
 Bucharest gets 177 hours of sunny skies this time of year, while Geneva receives 127 hours of full sun.